Reshmaram12/final-project/README.md

-# social distance monitoring system
+# Social Distance Monitoring System
 ## Abstract
 Recently, the outbreak of Coronavirus Disease (COVID-19) has spread rapidly across the world and thus social distancing has become one of mandatory preventive